fukuyamasato/XAI-Telegram-Bot/README.md

 ```
 pip install python-telegram-bot
 ```
-Create a new python file (Define <yourfilename>)
+Create a new python file (Define a file name for python file)
 ```
 vim <yourfilename>.py
 ```
 Paste below code into your py file.
-Replace 'YOUR_BOT_TOKEN' with telegram token (HTTP API), 'YOUR_CHAT_ID' with telegram chat id and 'YOUR_SCREEN_NAME' with your screen name that runs your node.
+Replace 'YOUR_BOT_TOKEN' with telegram token (HTTP API), 'YOUR_CHAT_ID' with telegram chat id and 'YOUR_SCREEN_NAME' with your screen name in which your node runs.
 ```
 import subprocess
 import os